High-dimensional copula variational approximation through transformation: Skew-Normal Copula Approximation

 \subsubsection{Logistic regression}

-To illustrate the trade-off between speed and approximation accuracy, we consider the Spam, Krkp, Ionosphere and Mushroom test datasets considered in~\cite{ong2017gaussian}.
+To illustrate the trade-off between speed and approximation accuracy, we consider the Spam, Ionosphere, Krkp and Mushroom test datasets considered in~\cite{ong2017gaussian}.
 These have sample sizes $n=4601, 351, 3196$ and $8124$, respectively, and are used to fit logistic regressions with 104, 111, 37 and 95 covariates.
-We use the same $N(0,10I)$ prior on the linear coefficients of the covariates as these authors, and fit approximations A3--A8 using $k=3$ factors throughout.
+We use the same $N(0,10I)$ prior on the linear coefficients of the covariates as these authors, and fit the six correlated approximations A3--A8 using $k=3$ factors throughout.
 Table~\ref{tab:smallegs} reports the average lower bounds over the last 1000 steps.
-By this metric, either the skew-normal (A4) or skew-normal copula with a YJ transformation (A6) are the most accurate, followed by the skew-normal copula with a G\&H transformation (A8).
-Figure~\ref{fig:smallegs} compares the calibration speed for approximations A3--A6, by plotting the lower bound against time to implement the SGA algorithm (in Matlab on a DELL workstation).
-This shows that including the YJ transformation can increase the calibration speed in these examples -- something that can also be an important consideration when using variational inference in big data problems.
-Approximations A7 and A8 are much slower to calibrate (over ten times), and are not included in Figure~\ref{fig:smallegs} for presentation purposes because they are on a different scale.
+By this metric, the skewed approximations A4, A6 and A8 are the most accurate, although the differences between these three are small.
+However, the copula models can have a substantial speed advantage.
+Figure~\ref{fig:smallegs} compares the calibration speed by plotting the lower bound against time to implement the SGA algorithm (in MATLAB on a standard laptop).
+This shows that for the Krkp and Mushroom test data the copula models were much faster to calibrate than either the Gaussian or skew-normal.
+This can also be an important consideration when using variational inference in big data problems.